scharlau/django_cruises/README.md

-# django_cruises
+# The Django Cruise Agent - Getting Started
 A travel agent for cruises done in Django based on the travel agent example from the O'Reilly Enterprise JavaBeans book.
-This is, indeed, a take on that old scenario. https://books.google.co.uk/books/about/Enterprise_JavaBeans_3_0.html?id=kD-bAgAAQBAJ&redir_esc=y, which I've also done in Ruby on Rails at https://github.com/scharlau/rails-travelagent
+This is a take on that old scenario described https://books.google.co.uk/books/about/Enterprise_JavaBeans_3_0.html?id=kD-bAgAAQBAJ&redir_esc=y, which I've also done in Ruby on Rails at https://github.com/scharlau/rails-travelagent

 We're not interested in styling, so this is a plain site with the focus on 'how' to build the application.
+This is the 'basic' version.
+Eventually, other ones will be added as extra branches to complete the application.

 Step 1) We can start developing our application to display the data.
 Create a new project folder called 'polar_bears' and then cd into the folder via the terminal and execute these commands: